-The Snowy Owl spends most of its time in their breeding grounds on the tundra of the polar arctic.
+The Snowy Owl spends most of its time in its breeding grounds on the tundra of the polar arctic.
 They do periodically migrate south for the winter starting in September, generally when competition for food increases.
-These migrations are not a yearly happening and research suggests that it may be tied to the lemming population that can vary from year to year.
+These migrations are not a yearly happening, and research suggests that it may be tied to the lemming population that can vary from year to year.

-- The Snowy Owl can eat up to 1,600 lemming in a one-year period.
+- The Snowy Owl can eat up to 1,600 lemmings in a one-year period.

 - The Snowy Owl is also referred to as the Great White Owl or the Arctic Owl.